 Diversify Your Delivery

-Thankfully there are a lot of ways to easily bring some diversity to your speech, and I recommend you crafting a speech that incorporates all three types of learning styles, auditory, visual, and kinesthetic.
-Here are some of my favourites:
+Thankfully, there are a lot of ways to easily bring some diversity to your speech, and I recommend you craft a speech that incorporates all three types of learning styles: auditory, visual, and kinesthetic.
+Here are some of my favorites:

 Use Your Voice (Auditory Learners)